Jon Siddall, Director of Funding, Guy's and St Thomas' Charity

 Firstly, we’ve learnt the importance of staying focused and flexible.
 This means remaining focused on our unique role as an independent foundation, and flexible in our approach to understanding and identifying routes to impact.

 For example, in approaching the development of our childhood obesity programme, we asked ourselves where we could focus our effort to create the greatest change.
 This led us deep into the data to understand where this issue occurs.
 Our analysis showed a worrying variation in childhood obesity levels across our boroughs, with the highest rates concentrated in the most disadvantaged areas.
-As a result, we’ve shifted our efforts to focus on closing the childhood obesity deprivation gap.
+As a result, we’ve shifted our efforts to focus on closing the childhood obesity inequality gap.
 Meanwhile, exploring people’s lived experience told us we needed to be flexible in our approach to tackling this issue, working across the different environments where families spend time – from homes to schools and high streets – to target opportunities for action that align with people’s existing habits and routines.

 Secondly, we’ve learnt our value is often in taking the time to identify things that exist and help join the dots to accelerate impact.

 For our multiple long-term conditions programme, we’re finding this means connecting local assets and resources to address the underlying health and social context factors to that accelerate people’s journey from one to many conditions.
 This is important across all our work on multiple conditions, but particularly with our in specific neighbourhoods like Walworth or North Lambeth.

 In our childhood obesity programme, we’re finding that helping to connect those who can have the greatest impact on the issue – including schools, businesses and housing owners – is generating multiple routes to impact.
 At a neighbourhood scale, we’re finding local spaces – such as the East Street market in Southwark – can act as vibrant hubs for joint activity across different environments.